Eliav2/how-react-hooks-work/README.md

 <summary><h3>AllPhases</h3></summary>

-This demonstrates all the different phases combined. after mount another dumy re-render is scheduled, we will use absolute timing for this example to see when each phase is executed:
+This demonstrates all the different phases combined. after mount another dummy re-render is scheduled, we will use absolute timing for this example to see when each phase is executed:

 ```jsx